 What is a Shrimp Po'boy?

 Po'boys are a traditional sub-like sandwich from Louisiana.
 While the shrimp version is likely the most well known, you can also indulge in a po'boy stuffed with fried oysters, crawfish, fried fish or even a crab po'boy.
 It typically comes dressed with lettuce, tomato, pickles and a Creole remoulade.
 You'll also see them just as often adorned with a generous slathering of good ole mayonnaise.
 Either way, they're a winning combination of sheer deliciousness.
 You can read more about the history of po'boys here on the French Quarter.com.

-- We enjoy the remoulade most when it's a thinner version somewhat like the consistency of a salad dressing.
+- while the remoulade is optional I highly recommend that you make it!
+We enjoy the remoulade most when it's a thinner version somewhat like the consistency of a salad dressing.
 You can adjust the thickness according to your preference by adding more, or less, mayonnaise.
 The recipe as written can be thinned further using extra pickle juice or buttermilk.
 The remoulade can also be made in advance and chilled until assembling.

 - Classic toppings typically include crisp lettuce and a few juicy slices of beefsteak tomatoes if, you can get your hands on them.
 If not, vine ripened or your favorite variety will do.
 Dill pickles are traditional and I like to add red onion to expand the flavor profile.
 You can of course, omit toppings or add toppings to your taste.

 - A few dashes of hot sauce is an easy way to add extra kick.
 It's best to serve hot sauce on the side, so each person can add to their taste.

 - A French baguette is the classic bread of choice when it comes to po'boys.
 Take a moment to toast the sliced rolls for the most authentic and flavorful recreation.

 - Shrimp is best made, fried and enjoyed as it's difficult to reheat.